alexanderbean/E2E-Data-Engineering-in-Azure/README.md

 # Project Steps

 On-Prem SQL Server Database:
-- Before starting on the cloud, I downloaded set up SQL Server Management Studio
+- Before starting on the cloud, I installed SQL Server Express to host the local server and set up SQL Server Management Studio.
+- I also downloaded the Java Runtime Environment (JRE) to support the Parquet format.

 Github:
 - I created this repository to track the progression of the project.